mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 If we discover a natural duplicate, then we delete it.
 We know that we have an "original" of this event already safely in Redshift (because we have found it in DynamoDB).

 In the code, we perform this check after we have grouped the batch by `event_id` and `event_fingerprint`; this ensures that all check-and-set requests to a specific `event_id-event_fingerprint` pair in DynamoDB will come from a single mapper.

+#### Error handling

+The major failure states will be operational issues - for example a sudden event spike causing DynamoDB throughput exceptions.
+Hadoop Shred will attempt back-off-and-retry in the case of an error; if three re-attempts fail, then Hadoop Shred will fail the whole job.
+This is preferable to allowing duplicates to land in Redshift, where they can cause Cartesian product explosions.

+#### Enabling

 To enable cross-batch natural de-duplication you must provide a DynamoDB table configuration to EmrEtlRunner.
 If this is not provided, then cross-batch natural de-duplication will be disabled.
 In-batch de-duplication will still work however.